shimion/builder/inc/class/readme.txt

 = Upgrading from 1.x =

-The new Page Builder Sandwich is completely different from the old one.
+The new No Hassle Builder is completely different from the old one.
 We've ditched the old backend page builder for the more awesome frontend page building experience.
 If you're upgrading from version 1.x, a migration notice should appear on the top of your admin which should help you migrate your content into the new system.

 == Changelog ==